Palin’s son seeks to bar media in assault proceedings

-ANCHORAGE, Alaska (AP) — The eldest son of former Republican vice presidential candidate Sarah Palin is seeking to bar the media from covering court hearings after he was accused of assaulting his father last year.
+ANCHORAGE, Alaska (AP) — The eldest son of former Republican vice presidential candidate Sarah Palin is seeking to bar the media from covering court hearings after he was accused of assaulting his father last year at the family home in Alaska.

-A lawyer for 29-year-old Track Palin filed a motion Friday to prohibit or limit media access to proceedings in Veterans Court.
+A lawyer for Track Palin, 29, filed a motion Friday to prohibit or limit media access to proceedings in Veterans Court, including a hearing scheduled to take place Tuesday.

-The motion says its purpose is to ensure the case does not become a distraction to other veterans in the system.
+Palin’s attorney, Patrick Bergt, said the motion was filed on grounds to ensure the case does not become a distraction to other veterans in the system.
 Veterans Court is part of Alaska’s therapeutic court system.

-Anchorage District Court Judge David Wallace denied media requests to cover pre-trial proceedings earlier this week.
-Wallace was appointed to the bench by Sarah Palin when she was Alaska’s governor.
+Bergt said he also plans to file an application next week to formally transfer the case to the Veterans Court.
+The case is officially in Superior Court in Palmer north of Anchorage.

 Most Read Nation & World Stories